michael2012z/BitBible/markdown/KJV/files/1Chr.md

 2. And David perceived that the Lord had confirmed him king over Israel, for his kingdom was lifted up on high, because of his people Israel.

-3. And David took more wives at Jerusalem: and David begat more sons and daughters.more: Heb. yet
+3. And David took more wives at Jerusalem: and David begat more sons and daughters.

 4. Now these are the names of his children which he had in Jerusalem; Shammua, and Shobab, Nathan, and Solomon,